cheme/web3/browser.md

 # Plugin to add information over existing content

-emit striple for about other accessible striple in browser :
+emit striple for about other accessible striple in browser (kindof web annotation) :
  - critics, for example rating (give birth to metacritics aggregator) TODO find existing
  - link discovery : add related link to help other users